MicrosoftLearning/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
 Save the file.

-4. Install the necessary packages for your preferred language
+4. Navigate to the folder for your preferred language and install the necessary packages

     **C#**

     ```bash
+    cd CSharp
     dotnet add package Azure.AI.OpenAI --prerelease
     ```

     **Python**

     ```bash
+    cd Python
-    pip install dotenv-python
+    pip install python-dotenv
     pip install openai
     ```